Madeira: Geography

-Satellite image of the Madeira archipelago by the Copernicus Sentinel-2 stellite, with Porto Santo on the top right, Madeira island on the center, and the Desertas islands at the bottom, with the Chao islet at the top and Deserta Grande island at the bottom.
+Satellite image of the Madeira archipelago by the Copernicus Sentinel-2 stellite, with Porto Santo on the top right, Madeira island on the center, and the Desertas islands at the bottom, with the Chão islet at the top and Deserta Grande island at the bottom.
 The Bugio Island and the Savage islands are not represented.

 The Madeira archipelago is located 520 km from the African coast, 805 km from the closest point in the European coast (the Portuguese town of Sagres, in Algarve) and 1000 km from the capital of Portugal, Lisbon (approximately a one-and-a-half-hour flight).
 Madeira inhabits the extreme south of the Madeira-Tore Rise, a bathymetric structure oriented along a north-northeast to south-southwest axis that extends for 1000 km.
 This structure consists of long geomorphological relief that extends from the abyssal plain to 3500 m; its highest submerged point reaches a depth of about 150 m (around latitude 36°N).
 The origins of the Madeira-Tore Rise are not clearly established, but may have resulted from a buckling of the lithosphere.